African Shea Butter: Ultimate Guide to Nature's Skincare Miracle

 Myth: Shea butter can cause acne breakouts.

-Fact: While it's true that some individuals with acne-prone or oily skin might experience breakouts when using shea butter, this is not the case for everyone.
+Fact: While it's true that some individuals with acne-prone or oily skin might experience breakouts when using shea butter, this is not the default or the case for everyone.
 Shea butter is considered non-comedogenic, which means it doesn't clog pores.
-However, it's still essential to use it sparingly and monitor your skin's reaction, especially if you have acne-prone or oily skin.
+However, it's still essential to use it sparingly when you start using it and to monitor your skin's reaction, especially if you have acne-prone or oily skin.

 Section 13: The Future of African Shea Butter in Skincare